-If a remote station cannot register with the base station after multiple attempts (RF LED flashing red) within 10 minutes, it will automatically reboot.
+If a remote station cannot register with the base station after multiple attempts within 10 minutes, it will automatically reboot.
+If remote is not able to register with base station in 5 attempts, then a 'Network Configuration Warning' alarm event will be raised indicating that a remote is not registered with the base station.

 If a remote station has registered with the base station but then loses communication, it will automatically reboot within 2 minutes.